hathitrust/github_actions/README.md

 ## [`build`](build/action.yml)

 Builds a Docker image for an arbitrary revision, branch, or GitHub repository tag and pushes it to a repository.
-Uses the `validate_tag` action above to resolve the tag to a particular commit to check out and build.
+Uses the `validate-tag` action above to resolve the tag to a particular commit to check out and build.

 For example, an action that allows building an image for an arbitrary tag,